TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 23/1 Samuel 23.27.md

 ---

-But there came a messenger unto Saul, saying, Haste thee, and come; for the Philistines have made a raid upon the land.
+But a messenger came to Saul, saying, "Hurry and come; for the Philistines have made a raid on the land!"